01677 450342

 Visits & Visitors

-Alongside the ’36 before Y6′ are carefully planned regular opportunities for our children to engage with visits and visitors to enrich the curriculum.
-Visits in the past year have included:
+Alongside the ’36 before Y6′, are carefully planned regular opportunities for our children to engage with visits and visitors to enrich the curriculum.
+These include visits which link closely to the intended curriculum – for example locational visits to assist with geography fieldwork, places of worship, museums, art galleries and the theatre.

 We understand that visitors can enrich the life of our children and add depth to the subjects we teach.
 With that in mind, we enjoy welcoming visitors to school either virtually or in person.
 Previously, we have held two virtual meetings with Bradford Interfaith Centre to develop children’s understanding of Hinduism and Islam; welcomed various science professionals as part of Science Week; held virtual chats with artists; invited various members of the local and wider community into school to enrich the subjects we teach; and held a ‘Career’s Day’ which included professionals from various careers talking to children about their work.